 As you have seen, multitasking splits the brain, providing divided attention to the tasks at hand.
 However, with each addition of a complex assignment, the human brain lowers its efficiency.

-According to neuroscientist Etienne Koechlin, our brains will always prioritize certain tasks and deem others non-essential.
+According to neuroscientist Etienne Koechlin, our brains will always prioritise certain tasks and deem others non-essential.
 “In terms of everyday behaviour, you can cook and talk on the phone at the same time.
 The problem arises when you pursue three goals at the same time.
 Your prefrontal cortex will always discard one,” he says.

 Research has it that when your brain splits attention, there is a high tendency of forgetting important details.
 There is also a possibility to make more mistakes than when dealing with a single task.